alexander-dybdahl/optimal-execution-electricity-markets/README.md

 # Optimal Execution in Electricity Markets using Deep BSDEs

 This repository implements a Deep BSDE-based control solver for optimal execution problems in electricity markets.
-The solver learns a closed-loop feedback control policy for a stochastic system whose dynamics are influenced by control through the drift term, a key structural feature in execution models.
+The solver learns a closed-loop feedback control policy for a stochastic system whose dynamics are influenced by control through the drift term.
 The method is based on stochastic optimal control, combining the Hamilton–Jacobi–Bellman (HJB) equation with its equivalent reformulation as a system of Forward–Backward Stochastic Differential Equations (FBSDEs).
 Training is guided by a physics-informed loss and simulation-based control cost, and is implemented in PyTorch for efficient experimentation.

 ## Problem Formulation